 Did you always know you wanted to become a teacher?

 I always wanted to do something that involved teaching.
 I think, like lots of undergraduates, I had the idea that a university was a higher teaching institution.
 Then, when I came here I learned that Russell Group universities tend to be known as a research institution with a teaching dimension attached.
-But, I think that we are gradually emphasising the importance of teaching because it is an important part of getting a
+But, I think that we are gradually emphasising the importance of teaching because it is an important part of getting a first class education!

 As an academic, do you find the balance between teaching and researching challenging?

 Right now, it’s a challenge to maintain a balance between teaching and administration.
 There’s quite a lot to do at the moment and there are jobs have to be done!
 I currently have 24 personal tutees and I want to find the time to support all of them too.
 I recently had meetings with all my final years to ask about how their degree is going and how they are coping in general.
 I love to get to know my students as people!